We can't keep our eyes off the City of Bell, California -- and for good reasons.

 Bell has most recently been in the news not just for reaching a culminating point in the scandal -- the trial of six former city council members on corruption charges -- but also for a high transparency grade as part of a government website review.
 Sunshine Review, a non-profit that examines state and local government transparency, gave the city an A- grade in the 2013 Sunny Awards.
 The grades are based on whether certain information like budgets, open meeting laws, and lobbying records are posted online, as outlined in this checklist.

 Bell provides a model of a city in transition: The move toward increased transparency from scandal and secrecy is evident in updates to the city website, which include a section devoted to transparency-related information.
 Here, residents can find details about budgets, council meetings, zoning, contracts, lobbying and more.
 Users can also make public records requests online and read the Employee Code of Ethics.
 These proactive steps follow some of Sunlight Foundation's recommendations for open data policies, such as posting public information online and in a central portal.
-The city could take more steps toward open data standards by making information like the city checkbook available in a format that is downloadable, searchable, sortable, and re-usable instead of its current PDF and HTML formats.
+The city could take more steps toward open data standards by making information like the city checkbook available in a format that is downloadable, searchable, sortable, and re-usable instead of its current PDF and HTML formats.2.
+Using Public Input

 The city hasn't just made moves for more online transparency.
 It has also worked to find new ways of gathering and implementing citizen input.
 Bell officials have started using this feedback in designing city budgets by sharing budget data in advance and letting the people voice their priorities for the next fiscal year.
 This use of citizen feedback resulted in a unanimously approved budget that received widespread public approval.
 That's no small feat for a city with financial struggles and citizens who could have easily been jaded by the abuse of public trust by former city officials.
 The city's website also provides numerous points for citizen feedback.
 By continuing to seek public input and actually put it to use, the city government has opened up a productive dialogue that could help lead to more ideas for improvements.